Here you see some of the most frequently asked questions about our guided tours.

 The price depends on how many of you are, what we are going to do and for how long.

 Here is a price list with indications of the price, but since no trips are the same, they can be adjusted based on your requirements.

 Contact me and we will find out what it will cost for a trip that is planned for you.

 Does it cost extra to have photos taken of us?

-But the time spent on photography counts in the time we have agreed to be out, and depending on how many photos we take, there will also be some additional time for finishing the photos.
+The time spent on photography counts in the time we have agreed to be out, and depending on how many photos we take, there will also be additional time I spend finishing and sending the photos.

 Are your tours wheelchair accessible?